 Plesk service plans can also have the Sendmail option disabled, navigate to “Service Plans” > Choose a plan from the list > “Mail” tab and confirm that “Default service-wide settings (Sendmail is allowed)” is selected, or specify for this specific plan.

-Review you log files
+Review your mail log files

 This is the most complicated bit and hard for someone new to linux/centos.
 You need to SSH into your box.
 If you haven’t done that before, or have forgotten how, here is a guide from Plesk.